The festival is not just a static exhibition but a living process that we will kick off with a series of events.

-Martin Zetová works with drawing, sculpture, photography, and video.
-In her works, which are not without humor, she often responds to political and social events, dealing with history and exploring the role of the artist. http://www.martin-zet.com
+Martin Zetová is a visual artist working with the media of sculpture, drawing, photography, video, and performance.
+In his works, which are often marked by humor, he responds to political and social developments, engages with history, and explores the role of the artist.

 The 7th annual m³ Festival / Art in Space will open in June 2025.
 It is organized by Studio Bubec, which specializes in the cultivation of public space, in cooperation with experts from the Prague Institute of Planning and Development, the Prague City Gallery, and the Academy of Arts, Architecture and Design.
 Since 2017, more than fifty leading Czech and foreign artists have participated in the festival.